Nottotallynadawr/termux-desktop-for-termux-x11/README.md

 > Note that passwords are not visible when you are typing them and minimum password length is 6 characters.
 > Remember the password you typed as it'll be required to connect via vnc client.
-- If everything is okay, you will see this message -
+- Old: If everything is okay, you will see this message -
 ```
 New 'localhost:1 ()' desktop is localhost:1